Skip to content

 Incorporate blocks of color in your wedding decor and attire to develop a strong visual contrast.
 For example, bold colors like red for the bridesmaids’ dresses against a neutral backdrop give drama and visual appeal.

-Explore Our Wedding Color Scheme Collection
+06. Explore Wedding Color Schemes

 Thinking about a particular color scheme for your wedding?
 Try on a few ideas in our sample gallery below of color palettes used at real Colorado weddings.